 Cemetery Road has been open since 1869.
-Plots are available to purchase at this site, however all other interments now take place at our new cemetery on Norwich Road, which opened in April 2018.
+There are very limited plots available to purchase at this site.
+The majority of interments now take place at our cemetery on Norwich Road, which opened in April 2018.

 Burials and Ashes Interments

 Burials and Ashes Interments are usually organised via a Funeral Director.
 For any enquiries, please contact the office on 01362 693821 or via email email@example.com.

 Memorials are usually organised via a stonemason.
 Before any headstone, tablet or vase is laid, an application for permission to erect a memorial must be made by the registered owner and approved by the Council.
 For memorials at Norwich Road Cemetery, a Memorial Grant must also be completed.